Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

 Writing to disk
 ***************

-Once we have the arm setup saved into a builder object in memory, we can write it out to disk.
+Once we have the arm Ziva rig saved into a builder object in memory, we can write it out to disk.
 All we need to do is:

 .. code-block:: python